Sansevieria Care Guide

 Fertilizing

-Snake Plants love to be fertilized, but not often.
-Fertilize once a month or every other watering during the growing season with 1/4 strength liquid fertilizer or simply add Osmocote into the soil mix at the beginning of spring!
+Fertilize sparingly - once a month or every other watering during the growing season.
+Use 1/4 strength liquid fertilizer or mix Osmocote into the soil at the start of spring.

 Propagation